askguanyu/CodePlexDevLib/README.md

-DevLib is a highly reusable collection of components and core functionalities addressing common crosscutting concerns.
+DevLib is a collection of highly reusable .NET components and core functions to solve common crosscutting problems.
+It provides a comprehensive set of features that can save development time, minimize costs, decrease the use of valuable test resources, and reduce overall maintenance work.

 **v.2.10.\***